sarojvrc/Blog-Backups/cl0l5ljl302qxs8nv3gqme2zh.md

 ***Blockchain*** is literally a chain of blocks(nodes), with each block containing some data and interlinked with each other.
 That data can be some values like *transaction reference no*, *transaction id* or we can say any information that can be stored publicly.
 That means Blockchain is a public(*decentralized*) database.

 *Harvard Business Review* defines blockchain as "An open, distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way."
-It is also called a "Peer-to-Peer" network, which means any new transaction added into Blockchain will be accessible to all the peers who are in that network.
+It is also called a "Peer-to-Peer" network, which means any new transaction added into a Blockchain network, will be accessible to all the peers who are in that network.

-If all peers can access the data, then why it's so popular?
+If all peers can access the data, then anyone can tamper with it, right?
+Still, why it's so popular?
 Curious right?

+Let's see why.

 Because Blockchain is *immutable*.
-This means once new data is added into the blocks, no one can't delete or modify it.
+This means once new data is added into the block(node), no one can delete or modify it.
 Wait, but how it is possible?

 Let's imagine, there are 5 nodes available in a blockchain network, and all are *interlinked *with each other.